soda-auto/SodaSimProto/README.md

 ```

 ## Contact
 Please feel free to provide feedback or ask questions by creating a Github issue.
-For inquiries about collaboration, please email us at sim@soda.com.
+For inquiries about collaboration, please email us at sim@soda.auto.

 ## Copyright and License
 Copyright © 2023 SODA.AUTO UK LTD. ALL RIGHTS RESERVED.